3 - Control Flow

 The statement is executed, then expression is evaluated.
 If it is true, statement is evaluated again, and so on.
 If the expression becomes false, the loop terminates.

-is much less used than while
+As might be expected, do-while is much less used than while and

-, accounting for perhaps five percent of all loops.
+for, accounting for perhaps five percent of all loops.
 Nonetheless, it is

-from time to time valuable, as in the following function itoa
+from time to time valuable, as in the following function itoa, which converts a number to

-a character string (the inverse of atoi
+a character string (the inverse of atoi).
+The job is

 slightly more complicated than might be thought at first, because the easy